lukaszkukla/hangman-x/README.md

-# HANGMAN-X.com
+# HANGMAN-X

 [View the live deployment here](https://hangman-x-2022.herokuapp.com/)

 [GitHub](https://github.com/lukaszkukla/hangman-x)

 # Goal of this project
 Welcome to HANGMAN-X. This is na interactive game which runs in Python terminal.
-It was built using Code Institute [terminal template](https://github.com/Code-Institute-Org/python-essentials-template) which runs in web browser and deployed on Heroku.
+It was built using Code Institute [template](https://github.com/Code-Institute-Org/python-essentials-template) which runs in web browser and is deployed on Heroku.

 It is a third project on my journey with [Code Institute](https://codeinstitute.net/ie/) to become a fullstack web developer.
 It is intended to put my knowledge into practice.

-[Hangman game](https://en.wikipedia.org/wiki/Hangman_(game)#:~:text=Though%20the%20origins%20of%20the,to%20fill%20in%20the%20blanks.) requires user to guess the secret word by guessing the individual letters.
-Users have 6 attempts per word to beat the game before they will be 'hanged'.
+[Hangman game](https://en.wikipedia.org/wiki/Hangman_(game)#:~:text=Though%20the%20origins%20of%20the,to%20fill%20in%20the%20blanks.) requires user to reveal the secret word by guessing the individual letters.
+Player have 6 attempts per word to beat the game before it will be 'hanged'.

 My version of the game calls for random word via API.
-Game continues until user stops, loose all lives or resign.
+Player can enter its name and choose between 2 languages.
+Game continues until user stops, loose all lives or resigns.

 For the purpose of testing its functionality user may enter word **'cheat'** to get a hint of the hidden word.
 This functionality is only for the [Code Institute](codeinstitute.com) testing and grading purposes.